Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 Getting to know the locals

-When should I visit Magdalena Island?
+When is the optimal time to visit Magdalena Island?

 The penguins made Magdalena their home from around October or November until March.